ranedk/tuts/elixir/elixirtuts/collections.md

 # -> "1(2(3()))"
 ```

-> Note: Replace is a costly operation
+> Note: Replace is a costly operation since lists are linked lists
 ```elixir
 List.replace_at([10, 20, 30, 40, 40, 60], 4, 50)
 # -> [10, 20, 30, 40, 50, 60]